 We will create and test tools that support patient, service user, family and carer involvement across the pathway of care.

 We recognise that patient engagement can take many forms, and one of our other key research projects is exploring how patients provide feedback about the quality and safety of their care online.
-Online feedback is becoming ever more present in all parts of our lives, and healthcare is no exception to this.
 Our research aims to understand how organisations respond to patient feedback delivered online, and to do this, we are partnering with Care Opinion – the UK’s largest independent, not-for-profit repository for online patient feedback.
-We are hoping to understand how organisations use this feedback, what the opportunities and challenges are, and how to really capitalise on this unique perspective on care.
+You can find out more about this project here.

 Dr Jane O’Hara